 Summary

-This chapter provides the rationale and research methods of the study.
+This chapter provided the rationale and research methods of the study.
 Beginning from a view of the history and processes of grounded theory, a description of the setting as an exemplar for study followed.
-The next sections outlined data collection and analysis process.
+The next sections outlined data collection and analysis processes.
 Finally, this chapter addressed issues of the trustworthiness of the data and the analysis.

 Chapter 4